jamiesonbates/SocketChat/README.md

 ## About
 A prototypical chat/messenger app using sockets.
 I want to build this so I can get experience using sockets.

+## Problem
+People need a way to chat with one another that allows them to do so fast and simply, but also allows them to inventory significant messages the send or receive.

 ## Primary Use Case
 A person with many friends needs an application that enables them to chat with individuals and groups with as few barriers as possible.

+## Context
+This app will be used when someone is browsing the internet and has something to share with someone else.
+Most likely, the user will be using a laptop/desktop computer.
+They might be at work, at home, or working on a project with others.

 ## Potential Features
 * Real-time info - users will be able to see if someone is typing and who it is.